 After facing this notice, the majority of customers and users leave the page looking for other sources available, especially if they see just a plain page containing only this three-digit number.
 No one wants that to happen, right?

-Ester Digital has prepared a comprehensive guide on a 404 error page to help you design the most memorable and fantastic page ever.
+Ester Digital, the UI UX design company, has prepared a comprehensive guide on a 404 error page to help you design the most memorable and fantastic page ever.
 Let’s have a closer look at this issue.

 What is a 404 page